asmasonomics/asmasonomics.github.io/courses/2025-11-06_Genomics3_Workshop4_RNAseq.markdown

 # check you've only got the data you want
 print(grpd_gene_list_data)

+# Note - currently the SD column says NA because you only have one sample per group
+# The function is built for future you, when you will have more samples...

 # plot
 ggplot(grpd_gene_list_data, aes(x = genes, y = Mean, fill = GroupPrefix)) +